ffadilaputra/codeigniter-quickstart/README.md

  - Bower included

 ## Documentation
- - You can read documentation in official website [codeigniter](https://codeigniter.com/docs)
+ You can read documentation in official website [codeigniter](https://codeigniter.com/docs)

- I hope you enjoy with this simple boilerplate
+ I hope you enjoy with this simple boilerplate :heart_eyes: